mkatile/Challenge./Assets/README.md

 ## Usage

-t should be used to create and generate a README dile for user specific project.
+It should be used to create and generate a README dile for user specific project.

-## License

 ## License